 The average monthly premium for Advantage plans will be $19 next year, which is down from $21.22 in 2021.
 The average 2022 monthly premium for Part D coverage will be #33, up from 31.47 this year.
 Part B monthly premiums — as well as other costs for 2022 have not been finalized as yet, however, the standard Part B premium is expected to rise from $158.50 from 148.50 this year, according to the latest Medicare trustees report.

 What to look out for

-If your Advantage Plan isn’t working for you and you want to drop it altogether instead of switching another, we can help you do that.
+If your Advantage Plan isn’t working for you and you want to drop it all together instead of switching to another, we can help you do that.
 We’re your number one Medicare agency in Coral Springs and Parkland — questions?
 Give us a call!
 Our agents are ready and waiting to help!